az0mb13/brrr/README.md

 # Brrr3.0

 Brrr3.0 is a parser on top of Project Discovery's TLSX tool.
-This takes a list of hosts as input and returns a markdown output in the CLI.
+This takes a list of hosts as input and returns a markdown output in the CLI. <br>
+The output contains a list of Deprecated Protocols and Weak Cipher Suites for the domains provided.

 ## Requirements